Gamadril/ambilight_tpm2_sim/README.md

 `CORNERS` defines if the installation has additional LEDs in the corners.

-`HOST` defines the host name or IP address to bin the UDP server socket to.
+`HOST` defines the host name or IP address to bind the UDP server socket to.

 `PORT` defines the port number of the UDP server